×

 What does a pulled chest muscle feel like?

-Experiencing a pulled chest muscle is characterized by discomfort in the chest region that intensifies with physical activity, taking deep breaths, or coughing.
-Pain, tenderness, and restricted movement of the affected arm may also be present.
+Discomfort in the chest that worsens with movement, deep breaths, or coughing.
+Tenderness and restricted arm movement may also be present.

 How long does it take for a strained chest muscle to heal?